Charlie Martin

 As part of Autocar’s news desk, Charlie plays a key role in the title’s coverage of new car launches and industry events.

-When he’s not moaning about what’s broken on his Fiat Panda 100HP, he’s usually found typing up a story for the magazine or website.
-He’s also a regular contributor to Autocar’s social media channels, providing video content for its Instagram, Tiktok, Facebook and Twitter pages.
+He’s also a regular contributor to Autocar’s social media channels, providing video content for its Instagram, Tiktok, Facebook and X channels.

 Charlie joined Autocar in July 2022 after a nine-month stint as an apprentice with sister publication What Car?, during which he acquired his gold-standard NCTJ diploma with the Press Association.
 He previously contributed to The Intercooler and placed second in Hagerty’s 2019 Young Writer competition with a feature on the MG Metro 6R4.